-Tip: If you’re a current Kaiser Permanente member, sign in to your online account at kp.org/wa to see your medical expenses for 2018.
+Tip: If you’re a current Kaiser Permanente member, sign in to your online account at kp.org/wa to see your medical expenses for 2019.
 While you can’t plan for every medical need, consider what you do have planned or might expect for the coming year.
 Will you need more or less coverage than previous years?

-Reminder: Individual and family plan open enrollment starts November 1, and the enrollment deadline is December 15 for coverage starting January 1.
+- Individual and family plan open enrollment starts November 1, and the enrollment deadline is December 15 for coverage starting January 1.

 Want more local health news, wellness tips, recipes, and more?
 Subscribe to the Kaiser Permanente Washington newsletter.